-The number of records to collect from each client, $m_C = 1$: Across a range of experimental values, collecting 1 record per user always yielded greatest utility, justifying this parameter choice.
-Two factors account for this: 1) the privacy budget must be split across a client's reports, and 2) the accuracy of our algorithm relies on uncorrelated reports, which may not be the case in practice within a given user's set of records.
+The number of records to collect from each client, $m_C = 1$: Across a range of experimental values, collecting 1 record per user always yielded greatest utility, motivating this parameter choice.
+Apple makes an analogous choice in their implementation - they (temporarily) store all relevant items on a client's device, and then choose 1 item of each type to transmit at random each day [37].